Supported Employment Providing Opportunity

 The Supported Employment Program helps individuals with disabilities find paid employment in an integrated setting with on-going support.

-- Assessing their employment related skills, abilities and challenges
+- A functional community-based assessment to determine employment related interests, skills, abilities, and challenges

 - Job transition and maintenance support